Taxes can be overwhelming, but they are essential to managing a successful business.

-As an online seller, if you are responsible for sales tax in state, it is your responsibility to charge your buyers the correct amount of sale tax, and remit that tax collected back to the state.
+As an online retailer, if you are responsible for sales tax in a state, it is your responsibility to charge your buyers the correct amount of sale tax and remit the taxes collected back to the state.

-Let’s look at when and from which customers online sellers need to collect sales tax.
+Let’s look at when and from which customers online sellers need to collect an internet sales tax.

-- Your business has sales tax nexus in the state where your customer is located
+- Your business has sales tax nexus in the same state as your customer.

-- The product you are selling is taxable in that state
+- The product is taxable in that state.

 Sales tax nexus is just a fancy legalese way to say “significant connection” to a state.

-You’ll always have sales tax nexus in your home state, but you may find that certain business activities create nexus in other states, too.
+You’ll always have sales tax nexus in your home state.
+However, certain business activities create sales tax nexus in other states, too.

-- A location: an office, warehouse, store, or other physical place of business
+- A location: an office, warehouse, store, or other physical presence of business.

-- A drop shipping relationship: If you have a 3rd party ship to your buyers, you may create nexus
+- A drop shipping relationship: If you have a 3rd party ship to your buyers, this may create nexus.

 - Alabama – Alabama code section 40-23-68 details what creates sales tax nexus in Alabama.